BigBIueWhale/customize_tails_os/README.md

 # Customize Tails OS

 ## Overview
 This project aims to create a customized version of the Tails OS, known for its strong emphasis on security and privacy.
 Our version, however, shifts focus from security to functionality and reliability.
-The primary objective is to develop a Tails OS variant without a GUI that runs a single program- an app-container-os.
+The primary objective is to develop a Tails OS that runs a single program- an app-container-os.

 The essence of this project lies in leveraging Tails OS's unique feature of not storing data on the disk.
 This property is exploited to embed custom software into the Tails bootable medium, akin to a hardware-embedded Docker container.
 The result is a highly reliable system where, upon physical restart, the software functions as if it's running for the first time.